-Audrey J. Lee is a Senior Mediator at Boston Law Collaborative, LLP and Executive Director of the BLC Institute, a non-profit dedicated to providing education and training in all areas of dispute resolution.
+Audrey J. Lee is a Senior Mediator at Boston Law Collaborative, LLC and Executive Director of the BLC Institute, a non-profit dedicated to providing education and training in all areas of dispute resolution.
 She is also the founding Principal of Perspectiva LLC and faculty for the Harvard Negotiation Institute’s Advanced Mediation Workshop, and the founding Principal of Perspectiva LLC.